 Odunayo graduated top of her Computer Engineering class in 2013, and was just 24 years old when she co-founded Piggybank (and PiggyVest) in 2016.
 PiggyVest is the first ever online app for personal savings and investment in West Africa, and is now one of Nigeria’s most successful fintech startups.
 Their mission is to empower people to better manage and save their money—and, with over a million users to date, it’s safe to say that they’re making a huge impact.

 While taking the tech world by storm, Odunayo is also empowering other women to do the same.
-In January this year, she co-founded FirstCheck Africa together with Eloho Omame.
+In January of 2021, she co-founded FirstCheck Africa together with Eloho Omame.
 FirstCheck Africa is an angel fund and investor community led by women, for women.
 As it stands, women are severely under-represented in tech, both in Africa and globally.
 In 2019, women-led companies received less than 5% of the global venture capital, with funding to women founders dropping significantly in 2020.
 Through FirstCheck Africa, Odunayo and Eloho hope to address this by investing in women-led startups from the very beginning, building a strong community of investors, and partnering with organizations to ensure women have access to the right networks.

 In an interview with Akindare Okunola for techcabal.com, Odunayo credits her success to her willingness to learn and get stuck in: “I’ll learn anything I need to learn as long as it moves the needle.
 That’s just how it is.
 If I need to be X company’s COO, best believe I will learn everything I need to be that company’s COO.
 I don’t have a lot of life philosophies, but one of them is to do your absolute best in ANYTHING you’re doing.
 Anything at all.”
 We can’t wait to see what this extraordinary woman does next.